redpanda-data/redpanda/docs/www/kubernetes-external-connect.md

 ## Create a Kubernetes cluster

-1. Create a 3-node cluster:
+Create a 3-node cluster on the platform of your choice:

 <tabs>